lekhajee/reveal.js/blog.md

 #### More about the Auto Scale test suite

  Functional tests are used to validate the API contracts and behavior of Auto Scale.
 An example of a positive functional test is, to verify that the [create scaling group](http://docs.rackspace.com/cas/api/v1.0/autoscale-devguide/content/POST_createGroup_v1.0__tenantId__groups_autoscale-groups.html) API call returns the expected response and that a scaling group is successfully created.
-An example of a negative functional test is, to verify that, create scaling group results in a response code 400, when the minimum servers specification(minEntities) for the group is set to greater than the maximum servers allowed(maxEntities).
+An example of a negative functional test is, to verify that, create scaling group results in a response code 400, when the request is malformed.

  System Integration tests are used to validate the integration between Auto Scale and its dependent systems.
-An example of a positive System Integration tests is, to verify that when a user creates a scaling group and scales up by two servers, the servers are created successfully and assigned to the desired load balancers.
+An example of a positive System Integration test is, to verify that when a user creates a scaling group and scales up by two servers, the servers are created successfully and assigned to the desired load balancers.
 An example of a negative System Integration test, is to verify the behavior of Auto Scale when a server being created goes into an error state.

 Automating the positive and negative functional tests was simple and straight forward.
 However, the positive system integration tests were slow and flaky because of the time it took to provision an instance, or, due to network issues.
 Also, there was no way to automate the negative system integration tests, as it was impossible to simulate the dependent systems' error conditions.
 Hence, such negative tests began to look like this,